 - The bird in ideal body condition (BCS 3) has a good overall appearance, with a pectoral muscle contour appropriate for the species.

 - An overweight to obese bird with a BCS of 4 to 5 has a plump breast with variable amounts of subcutaneous fat and coelomic distension.
 The contour of the chest displays a broad “U” shape.

 Overweight birds often deposit fat within subcutaneous tissues, particularly over the coelom and lateral flanks.
 Subcutaneous fat depots in the inguinal space can create a broad-based stance, while fat deposits underneath the beak can create a “double chin”.
 Fat deposits along either side of the keel can also create a part in feathers overlying the sternum, although the presence of “cleavage” does not necessarily mean the bird is overweight (Fig. 4).
-Morbidly obese patients, particularly budgerigar parakeets and Amazon parrots, can also possess lipomas.
+Morbidly obese patients, particularly budgerigar budgerigars and Amazon parrots, can also possess lipomas.